RajaRajan71/Everquint_Assignments/README.md

-# Portfolio: AI, Optimization & Web Engineering

-This repository contains four distinct technical projects, ranging from Retrieval-Augmented Generation (RAG) and Agentic AI to Dynamic Programming and Web Visualizations.
+### This repository contains four distinct technical projects, ranging from Retrieval-Augmented Generation (RAG) and Agentic AI to Dynamic Programming and Web Visualizations.

 ---